Category: Food

 Taiwanese Soy Paste: Unique to Taiwan and found in Chinese grocery stores.
 It’s soy sauce on steroids.
 The addition of sugar, and sweet rice, creates a viscous, sweet, salty pourable sauce (despite being called a paste).
 It is similar to oyster sauce without the crustacean vibe.
 If you can’t find soy paste, you could try oyster sauce…🤷🏻♀️

 Soy Sauce: I know what you’re thinking, got this…but, sorry to burst your bubble.
-Taiwan has its own soy sauce that is different than those from China or Hong Kong.
+Taiwan’s soy sauce is different from China’s or Hong Kong’s.
 Nuanced?
 Yes.
-But since I’m here.
-Widely available Taiwanese soy sauces include Kimlan, Wan Ja Shan, or Amoy.
-Taiwanese soy sauce is similar to Japanese soy sauce.
+Widely available, Taiwanese soy sauces include Kimlan, Wan Ja Shan, or Amoy.
+It is similar to Japanese soy sauce.
 If you don’t have a Taiwanese soy sauce I would use Kikkoman, in particular their organic soy sauce.
 Both are a little sweeter than Chinese/HK Soy sauces.

 Add soy sauce, soy paste, sugar, garlic, and water or low-sodium broth.

-Bring to a boil and add fried shallots.
-Lower heat to a nice simmer and continue for approximately 2 hours, or until the pork is tender.
+Bring to a boil and add the fried shallots.
+Lower heat to a simmer and continue cooking for approximately 2 hours, or until the pork is tender.
 If the stock gets low add a bit of water or stock.

 Finishing Touches